reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/configuration/settings.md

 ### views.rowmode: string

 Row rendering mode.
-Accepts either `wrap` or `truncate`.
-If niether value is set, then no wrapping or truncation will be performed.
+Accepts `truncate`, `wrap` or `overflow`. `truncated` is the default setting, however if there is an invalid settings, then `overflow` will be used.

 In `wrap` mode, row separators will also be included to better visually delimit the table cells.